garfix/nligems/doc/internals.md

 - the dialog context (contains information about recently mentioned entities, and the place of self in time and space: deictic center)
 - declarative memory (keeps track of the information the user feeds it)
 - spatial memory (which object is located where)
-- time based memory (what happend to whom at what time)
+- time based memory (what happened to whom at what time)
 - the goals of the nli (goals added by the user, or built-in goals)
 - emotional state
 - a model of the beliefs, desires and intentions of itself and of the user

+All types of combinations of these dimensions occur.
+Typical modern databases are persistent, external and objective.
+Emotional information is mostly volatile, internal and subjective.

 As you can see, a sufficiently complex NLI is a proper intelligent agent.